 What is a knowledge management system?

 A knowledge management system(KMS) is an application that is designed to capture important and relevant information within an organization and make it easily accessible to the employees at any given time and location.
-In simpler terms, a knowledge management system can be described as an information hub that aids content creation, organization, and redistribution through search tools and lets users find answers to their queries quickly.
+In simpler terms, a KMS can be described as an information hub that aids content creation, organization, and redistribution through search tools and lets users find answers to their queries quickly.

 KMS comprises several software modules, served by a central user interface.
 Some of these features allow data mining on customer input and histories and are also used for sharing electronic documents.
 Moreover, an efficient knowledge management system can help companies with staff training and orientation, support better sales, or help business leaders arrive at critical decisions.